Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Preliminaries

 \section{Preliminaries}

+\textbf{Task and Motion Planning (TAMP):} We adopt the TAMP setting~\cite{garrett2021integrated}, which jointly reasons over a discrete \textit{task} level (which symbolic actions to take, and in what order) and a continuous \textit{motion} level (whether collision-free trajectories realize them).
+Following common assumptions~\cite{garrett2021integrated, silver2021learning}, we assume known object and robot models with approximate object poses from perception, per-action motion samplers (here, MTC), and a collision checker for pre-execution verification.
+Unlike in pure task planning, a symbolically valid plan must also admit a feasible motion-level realization.

-\textbf{PDDL Formulation.} We use the Planning Domain Definition Language (PDDL) \cite{fox2003pddl2}, a standardized and human-readable planning language, to formalize target tasks into a symbolic representation, consisting of a \textit{domain} and \textit{problem}.
+\textbf{PDDL Formulation:} We use the Planning Domain Definition Language (PDDL) \cite{fox2003pddl2}, a standardized and human-readable planning language, to formalize target tasks into a symbolic representation, consisting of a \textit{domain} and \textit{problem}.
 A PDDL \textit{domain} is formalized by a set of predicates $\gP$ and actions $\gA$.
 A PDDL \textit{problem} can be represented as a tuple $(\gO, \gI, \gG)$ which is defined by a set of initial objects $\gO$, an initial state $\gI$, and a goal state $\gG$.
-We use predicates to describe \textit{states}, which can be represented \textit{literals}.
+We use predicates to describe \textit{states}, which can be represented as \textit{literals}.
 For example, we use \pddl{(At ?obj ?loc)} to specify that an object \texttt{?obj} is currently at location \texttt{?loc}.
 We also model geometric constraints using predicates such as \pddl{(CanNotReach ?robot ?obj ?loc)}, to indicate that a robot cannot reach an object at a particular location.
 In our Cooking domain, we design several types of \textit{actions} that can induce changes to states, such as \texttt{pick}, \texttt{place}, \texttt{equip-tool}, \texttt{fixture}, \texttt{slice}, \texttt{clean-up}, and \texttt{serve-food}.
-Following previous work \cite{smirnov2024generating, oswald2024large}, we provide natural language descriptions of each predicate and action in the domain.
-These descriptions play a significant role in replacing in-context learning examples.
-A full description of our PDDL Cooking Domain is provided in Section A.2.